Skip to main content

 3 mentions Positive Neutral Negative

-Splittown offers a nostalgic adventure game experience with its vibrant pixel art and engaging puzzles, reminiscent of classic LucasArts titles.
-The gameplay features a mix of humorous situations and manageable challenges, enhanced by quality of life improvements like fast travel, making it both enjoyable and accessible.
+Splittown offers a nostalgic adventure gameplay experience with colorful pixel art, humorous scenarios, and mostly easy puzzles complemented by occasional mechanical challenges.
+Its point-and-click style, reminiscent of classic LucasArts games, is enhanced by quality-of-life features like fast travel, making the gameplay both enjoyable and accessible.

 • “Splittown is a love letter to the adventure games of yore, set in a world with brightly colored pixel art and impossible architecture, filled with funny situations and fairly easy puzzles, along with a couple of mechanical challenges and codes to crack that make you feel like a spy on an impossible mission without delving too deep into clichéd secret agent tropes.”